 - sea salt and freshly ground black pepper to taste

 - Clean the mushrooms thoroughly and pat them dry.
-Thinly slice them about ¼" thick.
-Preheat a 9" cast iron skillet over medium high heat.
-When the pan is hot but not smoking, add the avocado oil and the sliced mushrooms.
+Thinly slice them about 1/4″ thick.

 - Sauté the mushrooms until browned and just tender, be sure not to stir them too often because they won’t brown properly.
 Increase the heat to high if the mushrooms aren’t browning.

-- When the mushrooms are done, add the rosemary and the white wine.
-Simmer until the wine is reduced by half, and then add the heavy cream.
-Bring the sauce to a boil being careful not to let it boil over.
-Then lower the heat and simmer until the sauce has thickened, about 10-15 minutes.
+- Then add the heavy cream.
+Bring the sauce to a simmer being careful not to let it boil over.
+Then lower the heat and maintain a simmer until the sauce has thickened, about 10-15 minutes.